RDFLib/rdflib/docs/index.rst

     >>> s = g.serialize(format='n3')

-The package uses various Python idioms that makes them an appropriate way to introduce it to a Python programmer who hasn't used it before.
+The package uses various Python idioms that offers an appropriate way to introduce RDF to a Python programmer who hasn't used it before.

 ``rdflib`` graphs redefine certain built-in Python methods in order to behave in a predictable way; they emulate container types and are best thought of as a set of 3-item triples: